 Q: Why is real wasabi so expensive?

-Real wasabi is expensive because the wasabi plant is extremely difficult to grow commercially.
-It requires a specific environment to cultivate: a clean flow of water, shade, temperature between 8-20C/46-68F, and their stems partially submerged in water.
+Real wasabi is expensive because the wasabi plant is extremely difficult to grow commercially and in greenhouses.
+Cultivating requires specific conditions: a clean flow of water, shade, temperature between 8-20C/46-68F, and their stems partially submerged in water.
 That’s why the majority of the wasabi out there is fake wasabi.

 Q: Is fake wasabi spicier than real wasabi?